kubedb/docs/docs/guides/percona-xtradb/backup/overview/index.md

 ## Next Steps

+- Backup a standalone Precona XtraDB server using Stash by following the guides from [here](/docs/guides/percona-xtradb/backup/standalone/index.md).
-- Install Percona XtraDB addon for Stash following the guide from [here](https://stash.run/docs/latest/addons/percona-xtradb/setup/install/).
+- Backup a Precona XtraDB cluster using Stash by following the guides from [here](/docs/guides/percona-xtradb/backup/cluster/index.md).